theripper93/Patrol/README.md

 Patrol is compatible with the Auto Rotate module.
 Combine them for auto rotating patrols!

+**Patrol is not working!**

+If patrol is not working, check this steps before opening an issue:

+* If a token is selected it will stop patroling
+* If you create a combat encounter the patrol will stop
+* If you have the game paused, the patrol will stop
+* If you haven't toggled the patrol button the patrol will not start

 **Module\System\Macro Integration**

 You can use Patrol's hooks to enable additional features.
 Use the hooks: